kevintruong/til/Scheduling,-Part-2:-Scheduling-Processes:-Algorithms.md

 # Priority

 Processes are scheduled in the order of priority value.
-For example a navigation process might be more important to execute than a logging process.
+For example, a navigation process might be more important to execute than a logging process.